-Having insight into the behavioral problems of over trading can give you a big advantage over your lesser informed competitors.
-Read on to find out more.
+Having insight into the behavioral problems of over trading can give you a big advantage over others.

 What It Means to “Over trade” the Market

-One reason psychologists tell us is that innate behavioral patterns will often trump rational decision making.
+One reason, psychologists tell us, is that innate behavioral patterns will often trump rational decision making.
 Even when we’re aware of what’s going on and bringing this knowledge to bear it is difficult if not impossible to control these motivations because they are so instinctive.

-For example people have an extremely strong compulsion not to realize losses.
+For example people have an strong compulsion not to realize losses.
 Even if this harms their overall objective of making profits.

 We have a bias towards holding on to losing positions and closing out profitable ones too early.
 The opposite of what traders should be doing.

 In other words, the pain of a financial loss outweighs the thrill of a win, even if that loss is smaller than the gain.
 This is called loss aversion.
 It means we need to fight the urge to hold on to loses.